influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withArtifacts(artifacts)
 ```

-Artifacts is the list of artifacts to pass to the template or workflow
+"Artifacts is the list of artifacts to pass to the template or workflow"

 ### fn spec.arguments.withArtifactsMixin